kirenz/lab-prompt/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/kirenz/lab-prompt?quickstart=1)

+After your Codepsace is ready, you may want to:

+- Activate the extension vscode-icons (just click on *activate* if the pop-up in the right lower corner occurs)

-Note: You may need to provide API-keys in the file `.env-template` and rename the file to `.env`
+- Provide **API-keys** in the file `.env-template`.
+Then save your changes and rename the file to `.env`

+- Open *Extensions*, select *Atom One Dark Theme* and click twice on *Set Color Theme* to change the user interace

+- Open *Explorer* and open the folder 📂 *code*.
+Now you can select a Jupyter Notebook and start coding.